anirudhgk/ecommerceAPI/README.md

 5. Run the SQL scripts, for ease of creating tables

-6. Update the database connection string in the appsettings.json file to point to your MySQL database, be sure to check and give the correct credentials correctly.
+6. Update the database connection string in the appsettings.json file to point to your MySQL database, be sure to check and give the credentials correctly.

 7. Start the API server: